On the origin of the chemical bimodality of disk stars: A tale of merger and migration: -bimodality in the lower resolution simulations

 \section{$\alpha$-bimodality in the lower resolution simulations}

 Figure \ref{fig:nihao} shows the [$\alpha$/Fe] vs. [Fe/H] plane for 35 galaxies in the halo mass range $2\times 10^{11}<M_{\rm halo}<3\times10^{12}\Msun$ selected from the original NIHAO sample.
 We plot all disk stars ($0<R<20$ kpc and $-5<z<5$ kpc) and color code the amount of stellar mass falling into in each bin in the [$\alpha$/Fe] vs. [Fe/H] plane.
 The original NIHAO galaxies have roughly a 8 times lower mass resolution compared to our fiducial galaxies presented in the main text.
-We find a diversity in the $\alpha$ sequences ranging from single tracks (e.g. g2.57e11, g8.13e11 or g1.12e12) over a bimodality at low metallicities (e.g. 4.90e11, g5.36e11, g5.55e11, 6.96e11) to MW-like bimodalities spanning large ranges in metallicity (e.g. g3.61e11, g8.06e11, g8.26e11) and in some galaxies we even find more than two tracks (e.g. g1.92e12, g2.79e12).
+We find a diversity in the $\alpha$ sequences ranging from single tracks (e.g. g2.57e11, g7.66e11 or g8.13e11) over a bimodality at low metallicities (e.g. 4.90e11, g5.36e11, g5.55e11, 6.96e11) to MW-like bimodalities spanning large ranges in metallicity (e.g. g3.61e11, g8.06e11, g8.26e11) and in some galaxies we even find more than two tracks (e.g. g1.92e12, g2.79e12).
+We quantify the strength of the bimodalities by the stellar mass ratio of the two sequences which we quote in the upper right corner of each panel.
+Separation of the two sequences is done by eye and we define a value larger than 0.2 as the incidence of a bimodality.
+Unfortunately, the stellar mass ratio of low- and high-$\alpha$ sequence in the MW is not known and will depend on the specific selection function of the survey or galactic region \citep[see e.g. Fig. \ref{fig:hayden} and e.g.][for the MW]{Hayden2015}.
+Thus, every close comparison to the MW bimodality would involve modelling the specific selection function of the survey used for comparison.
+This is outside the scope of this paper which is why we here only do a qualitative comparison.